Summer Reading 2018

 FREE CHOICE (one or two books depending on number of required reads) You must simply read books that you have NOT read before.
 You may wish to choose from:

 HISTORY AND SOCIAL SCIENCES SUGGESTIONS:

-SCIENCE BOOKS FOR READING AHEAD: You may read them in the summer when you have more time but they may not be counted as your Free Choice read.
-It will be required and assessed in spring semester.
+AP BIO BOOK FOR READING AHEAD: You may read the book below (during the summer when you have more time), but it may not be counted as your Free Choice read.
+It will be required and assessed in spring semester: